Tsen Shui Fang

-In her early 60s, Tsen took on the role of director of dormitories at Ginling College, also known as the Jinling Women’s College.
+In her early 60s, Tsen took on the role of director of dormitories at Ginling College, also known as the Jinling Women's College.
 Ginling College was a safety zone, established by Americans, and was used by Tsen and Vautrin among others as a site of rescue for women and children.
-Tsen moved back to her hometown Wuchang, Hubei after the war ended; however, here she lived in poverty.
+Tsen moved back to her hometown Wuchang, Hubei after the war ended; however, there she lived in poverty.
 Dr. Wu Yi Fang, the president at Ginling College during the early 1900s, offered Tsen and her family financial aid.

 During her lifetime, Tsen was married and had children.
-Tsen passed away in 1969 at the age of 94.
+Tsen died in 1969 at the age of 94.
 Her grandson, Cheng Guoxiang, also lived through the experience with her at Ginling College and continues to retell her story.

 Early life

-Born in 1875, Tsen Shui Fang originates from the district of Wuchang in Hubei’s provincial capital of Wuhan.
+Born in 1875, Tsen Shui Fang originates from the district of Wuchang in Hubei's provincial capital of Wuhan.
 Her maiden name was Yue, adopting Tsen after marrying her husband.
 There is little documentation about her husband and children.
-Tsen Shui Fang graduated from Wuchang Nursing school and later held responsibilities as nurse and administrator of a local Wuchang Methodist Women’s hospital.
-Here, she learnt the necessary skills both as nurse and administrator that would later aid her contribution to the Emergency Committee.
-Very little is else known about her personal life.
+Tsen graduated from Wuchang Nursing School and later held responsibilities as nurse and administrator of a local Wuchang Methodist Women's hospital.
+Here, she learned the necessary skills both as nurse and administrator that would later aid her contribution to the Emergency Committee.
+Very little else is known about her personal life.

 Tsen lived through arguably one of the most socially and politically turbulent times in Chinese history, witnessing the collapse of the last Qing dynasty, as well as foreign intervention and invasions during the late nineteenth and twentieth centuries.
-Many of her experiences and relationship with her country is reflected in her diary entries.
+Many of her experiences and the relationship with her country is reflected in her diary entries.

 Career

-Tsen Shui-fang began her working career as a nurse at the local Methodist Women’s Hospital.
+Tsen began her working career as a nurse at the local Methodist Women's Hospital.
 Three years later she advanced to become the administrator of the hospital.
-In 1910, she became the Director of Dormitory at the St. Hilda’s Girls High School in Wuchang.
-For twelve years, she oversaw the students’ room and board with careful consideration.
-In 1922, she was promoted to principal of the St. Hilda’s Girls elementary school.
+In 1910, she became the Director of Dormitory at the St. Hilda's Girls High School in Wuchang.
+For twelve years, she oversaw the students' room and board with careful consideration.
+In 1922, she was promoted to principal of the St. Hilda's Girls elementary school.